liborty/TokenCrypt/README.md

 For similar trasport reasons, base64 encoding into printable characters is often used to encode binary data.

-`TokenCrypt` reads whole directories containing such tokens and/or any other types of files.
-It recognises hexadecimal files and base64 files and converts them to compact binary data.
-It then selects the best compression method for each file and finally encrypts them all with high security.

 Security tokens and other types of files may sometimes be all mixed up in one directory.
 This is not the best practice but it may arise and it could involve much work to separate them.
-`TokenCrypt` copes with such mixed directories contents automagically.
+`Ncrpt` copes with such mixed directories contents automagically.

 ## Installation